bitsofcotton/p2/README.md

 # General Tips:
 If we predict with some prediction method and bet them, satistification on the hypothesis continuous condition causes continuous result, otherwise, uncontinuous result and statistical illegal value encounted.
-So first hypothesis is the matter.
+So first hypothesis on the data is the matter.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing